Isotopes of iodine: Iodine-131

 The 131I is taken up into thyroid tissue and concentrated there.
 The beta particles emitted by the radioisotope destroys the associated thyroid tissue with little damage to surrounding tissues (more than 2.0 mm from the tissues absorbing the iodine).
 Due to similar destruction, 131I is the iodine radioisotope used in other water-soluble iodine-labeled radiopharmaceuticals (such as MIBG) used therapeutically to destroy tissues.

 The high energy beta radiation (up to 606 keV) from 131I causes it to be the most carcinogenic of the iodine isotopes.
 It is thought to cause the majority of excess thyroid cancers seen after nuclear fission contamination (such as bomb fallout or severe nuclear reactor accidents like the Chernobyl disaster) However, these epidemiological effects are seen primarily in children, and treatment of adults and children with therapeutic 131I, and epidemiology of adults exposed to low-dose 131I has not demonstrated carcinogenicity.

 Iodine-135

-Iodine-135 is an isotope of iodine with a half-life of 6.6 hours.
-It is an important isotope from the viewpoint of nuclear reactor physics.
-It is produced in relatively large amounts as a fission product, and decays to xenon-135, which is a nuclear poison with a very large thermal neutron cross section, which is a cause of multiple complications in the control of nuclear reactors.
+Iodine-135 is a neutron-rich isotope of iodine with a half-life of 6.58 hours, and important to nuclear reactor physics.
+It is produced in relatively large amounts as a fission product, and decays to xenon-135, which is a nuclear poison with the largest known thermal neutron cross section, which is a cause of multiple complications in the control of nuclear reactors.
 The process of buildup of xenon-135 from accumulated iodine-135 can temporarily preclude a shut-down reactor from restarting.
 This is known as xenon poisoning or "falling into an iodine pit".